Noeasy: Critical reception

 Upon its release, Noeasy received positive reviews from music critics.
 Writing for Rolling Stone India, Divyansha Dongre said Stray Kids "keeps their identity intact as they reflect on hate directed towards their artistry", which is "centered around a powerful message of self-expression".
 Tamar Herman from South China Morning Post said the album "offers a lot of different styles to suit listeners and finds its strength in the group's creativity and storytelling", and that "Stray Kids have grown with each release".
 Writing for Pinkvilla, Ayushi Agrawal considered the album a "a book that can only be penned by Stray Kids" and said the album "reinstated their tag of 'self-producing idols' in a way that is above and beyond any expectations", and that it "reaffirms the group's self-made mighty footing in the music industry".
 Ruby C writing for NME rated the album four stars out of five, and described the album as both claps of thunder and gradually subsiding storms, and "filled with depth, creative substance and a whole repertoire of 'noise' to boot".

 Chu Seung-hyun from Seoul Economy Daily wrote Noeasy is "full of unique bold and energetic appearance".
 Crystal Bell of Teen Vogue described the album as "more than noise", and complimented the group, saying they were able to "perfect their ability to make even the quiet parts unabashedly loud, showing us how to live with the noise—not run away from it".
-The Lantern writer Chloe McGowan gave the album a score of 4.5 out of 5, and said it features "fast-paced chart-toppers", "sultry anthems", "serotonin-boosting bops", and "heartbreaking ballads", all "incredibly on-brand" for the self-produced idol group.
-McGowan also said; "Stray Kids fully utilizes the individual talent of each member on this album as they continue to push boundaries and expectations for K-pop while testing the limits and creative devices of their own sound."
-Molly Matthews, a music critic from Redbrick, gave the album full-score ratings, and described it as "jaw-dropping" and "jam-packed" with "energy, emotions, and charisma".
-She also said every part of Noeasy "drips in gold" from lyrics, vocals, and rap to instrumentals.